| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 There are several details to note about this document and how it implements the desired appearance and behavior of the page.

-EXERCISE 7.14: Confirm that the Web page from EXAMPLE 7.9 behaves as described by clicking the "See in Browser" button and performing multiple tests.
+style attribute in the <body> tag is used to center the page contents and set the background color to lavender.
+Similarly, span elements are used in the message so that the numbers are purple and double-sized.
+EXERCISE 7.13: Confirm that the Web page from EXAMPLE 7.9 behaves as described by clicking the "See in Browser" button and performing multiple tests.
 Conduct 9 tests and keep count of how many times you were correct.
 Were you correct more than 3 times?
 Conduct another 9 tests and add your number of correct guesses to the previous total.
 Were you correct more than 6 times?

 In general, redundancy is something to avoid when developing an interactive Web page.
 Not only does it make the code longer and more difficult to read, but it also makes it harder to debug and/or modify.
 For example, if we decided that we wanted to change the message displayed in the ESP page, e.g., displaying the numbers in pink instead of purple, we would have to make identical modifications in all three functions.